-At Synergy, the health and safety of our people is central to everything we do, and we are committed to providing a healthy and safe workplace which allows all workers to work without risk of injury or illness.
+At Synergy, the health and safety of our people is central to work, and SCEE are committed, along with Synergy, to providing a healthy and safe workplace which allows all workers to work without risk of injury or illness.
 To support this commitment, Synergy has developed a set of non-negotiable lifesavers.